yupferris/ferris-makes-demos-notes/ep-009-engage-breakdown.md

 - `00:24:50` work time on the demo: synth work since November 2016, tool and gfx work since mid-March 2017
 - `00:26:30` [music track][music-track] overview
 - `00:38:30` `Adultery` plugin test project, playing samples
-- `00:43:55` 64k is huge -- talk about the content that fits into 64k and optimizations.
+- `00:43:55` 64k is huge -- talk about the content that fits into 64k and clever ways of optimizing the size.

-About 4-5k was saved with optimizations on:

-- the automation data which changes parameters over time for the tracks.
-These are a float value 0.0 - 1.0 and a timestamp.
-It was a big size saver to use a one-byte int for the values instead of four-byte floats.
-- delta-encoding the timestamps relative to the previous event, not relative to the beginning of the intro, so that the timestamps can be a smaller value type.
-- Ableton Live produces double data when copy-pasting, but just clicking again on all the samples removes that.

 - `00:48:55` the executable compression is done with **kkrunchy**, not **crinkler** (b/c crinkler works better for the 4-8k range)
 - `00:50:20` talk about **no sleep** around Revision
 - `00:51:32` story board of the intro, a whole scene was missing before the party